Get More Google Traffic Targeting Long Tail Phrases Instead of Broad Topics

 Do You Need Long Tail Pro?

-No. You don't need software to do keyword research.
+No. You don't need software to do keyword or topic research.

 There are free tools out there like the Google Keyword Planner, but they don't provide the competitive analysis that Long Tail Pro does.